-Mōhio Mārama Mātau 1.
-Research and evidence ☐ Understanding how researching or finding evidence can help inform service improvement and innovation ☐ Promoting the possible value, impact and limitations of research and evidence to the community ☐ Supporting the development of policies, plans, processes, systems and infrastructure involved in the management and distribution of research and evidence data and evaluation 2.
-Research reporting and evaluation ☐ Understanding the ethical standards of research and any relevant laws, regulations and guidelines, and applying them in practice ☐ Identifying the research need and questions, conducting research using appropriate methodology, methods and sources, and reporting and disseminating findings ☐ Evaluating quality of research and assessing whether appropriate research objectives, methods and ways of presenting results (that enhance increased impact and engagement) have been used 3.
-Appraisal and summary ☐ Analysing information and information resources against a set of criteria to judge its quality ☐ Combining information from diverse sources to form a coherent, accurate and useful whole for a given audience and application ☐ Ensuring teams have time to stay up to date with new developments, knowledge and methods in the information sector for continuous delivery of quality research outputs
+Mōhio I can comfortably explain required knowledge, skills and abilities, and can participate/engage Mārama I can confidently understand required knowledge, skills and abilities, and can apply this to my work Mātau I can demonstrate deep knowledge and application of capabilities, and am capable to lead/advise others 1.
+Research and evidence Understanding how researching or finding evidence can help inform service improvement and innovation Promoting the possible value, impact and limitations of research and evidence to the community Supporting the development of policies, plans, processes, systems and infrastructure involved in the management and distribution of research and evidence data and evaluation 2.
+Research reporting and evaluation Understanding the ethical standards2 of research and any relevant laws, regulations and guidelines, and applying them in practice Identifying the research need and questions, conducting research using appropriate methodology, methods and sources, and reporting and disseminating findings Evaluating quality of research and assessing whether appropriate research objectives, methods and ways of presenting results (that enhance increased impact and engagement) have been used 3.
+Appraisal and summary Analysing information and information resources against a set of criteria to judge its quality Combining information from diverse sources to form a coherent, accurate and useful whole for a given audience and application Ensuring teams have time to stay up to date with new developments, knowledge and methods in the information sector for continuous delivery of quality research outputs